SBU Manager (Current Employee) – Vancouver, WA – March 19, 2018

 Cons The TL;DR version is that this company is full of drama, false security, and falling wages.
 People are expected to work every waking hour, including weekends because there aren't enough hands to get the work done.
 They hire inexperienced people for whom this is a first job more often than not and so they make an extreme amount of legal and industry mistakes and thus spend a majority of their time and money putting out fires rather than hiring enough people to do the job.

 The longer version is here: Problem is people wear too many hats and there is no work life balance.
 Sixty hours seemed like a minimum work week and weekends were certainly not off bounds.
 People practicably live together for the duration of their employment so it makes for lots of interpersonal drama in the office.
 They hire all young and inexperienced people in their field so they can keep the pay below average.
 Because this is the first job for most people, and they don't have that experience, many mistakes are made across the board that someone more veteran would have been able to spot a mile away and prevent from happening at all.
 You may be looking here and seeing that recently there are a ton of good reviews and all of the bad reviews are before that and think the company has turned around.
 I'm here to tell you that isn't the case.
-The owner got up in front of the company at one point and ranted for nearly an hour about the ungratefulmore... people who chose to complain rather than make their career a success.
+The owner got up in front of the company at one point and ranted for nearly an hour aboutmore... the ungrateful people who chose to complain rather than make their career a success.
 He was ranting because the glassdoor reviews had been brought to his attention and he really doesn't understand why people would complain.
 Since then, management has been leaning on internal employees to boost their glassdoor ratings artificially.
 Current employees are "highly encouraged" to leave a review and it is implied that if they leave a bad one their job may be on the line.
 The owner gets up and rants in front of the company every time they give him the mic and it is downright embarrassing.
 One of the other things he got up in front of the company and said was that they'd never be like those other companies that over hire and have to later cut those positions.
 Well, that turned out to be a false sense of security since in the last few months they've done just that, cut at least 5% of the total positions at the company, and people who worked them.
 This is not a stable place to work.
 On top of all that, labor laws do not seem to mean a whole lot to this company.
 One previous employee actually got a phone call while she was on maternity leave telling her that she was being demoted.
 They're now being sued for that.
 Two other employees, and their entire team knew weeks in advanced that they were being let go because their manager had it published for the whole world to see.
 That manager had all sorts of information open so they could see what the reasoning behind each departure was and who all had performance improvement plans.
 In other words, a bunch of people's private information was left open for the world.
 The only reason for letting one of the people go was that this person was making the most money in their department.
 If they hired again, it would be at a lower rate.
 There's another lawsuit going on about that.
 In other words, the pay isn't that great and it is going down even more.

 Advice to Management Stop treating your people like they are cogs in a machine that can run 24/7.
 If you hired some experienced talent and paid them what they were worth, you wouldn't have to spend so much time and money reinventing the wheel.less

-great for a first job, you will learn lots.
+Great for a first job, you will learn lots.

-not a stable, healthy environment. below average pay.
+Not a stable, healthy environment.
+Below average pay.